 - Companies’ manufacturing and batch release sites.

-The European Medicines Agency (EMA) and the European Commission (EC) provide some guidance documentation to help pharmaceutical companies prepare for Brexit and these can be found at: https://www.ema.europa.eu/en/about-us/uks-withdrawal-eu/brexit-related-guidance-companies
+The European Medicines Agency (EMA) and the European Commission (EC) provided some guidance documentation to help pharmaceutical companies prepare for Brexit: https://www.ema.europa.eu/en/about-us/uks-withdrawal-eu/brexit-related-guidance-companies

 DDR offers a set of services aimed at ensuring that your company is ready to manage the transition through Brexit, taking into consideration any procedural, legal and organizational impact that this may have on the sponsor.
 Furthermore, DDR is conveniently based in London to facilitate interactions with UK companies and Regulatory Agencies: our facilities in Canary Wharf’s central business district are right next to the MHRA headquarters.

 Brexit’s impact on your company should be assessed as soon as possible.
 Please contact us for specific Brexit-related information at email@example.com.

 - DDR will support and advise on conducting clinical trials in the UK.